What Is Emergency Maintenance? (And Why It’s Important)

 Imagine an airplane has a sensor malfunction just before scheduled takeoff versus the Wi-Fi not working properly for passengers.
 The sensor issue would likely require emergency maintenance so that the plane can take off as soon as possible, whereas the Wi-Fi issue, while inconvenient, could probably be addressed when there’s a break in the flight schedule for that aircraft.

-Some other examples of what could warrant emergency maintenance include:
+Some other examples of what could warrant this type of maintenance include:

 • Pipe burst: Water rushing in could cause significant property damage or flooding that endangers people.
 This is generally an emergency wherever it occurs.